 Railhammer Alnico Grande humbuckers are a unique style of pickup that uses blades on one side and pole pieces on the other.
 These two styles blend to create a tone that is slightly different from more traditional brands.
-These are high output pickups that are perfect for coil splitting.
+These are high output pickups that are perfect for coil-splitting.

-The Railhammer Alnico Grande has four colored wires and one bare one.
+The Railhammer Alnico Grande has four colored wires and one bare wire.
 Sometimes the bare is a braided silver wire.
 The wiring code lets us know the Hot and the Ground so we can install the pickup.
 The wiring code of the Railhammer Alnico Grande is as follows.

 - Black = Hot